kvz/bash3boilerplate/README.md

-There are many cases where using BASH to code ends up overcomplicating things.
-But due to it's portability (BASH is everywhere) there are plenty of cases where it makes sense to use BASH over other more dependcy-heavy languages.

-When I do hack up a BASH script, I often find there are some higherlevel things like logging, configuration, commandline argument parsing that
+When hacking up BASH scripts, I often find there are some higherlevel things like logging, configuration, commandline argument parsing that:

  - I need everytime
- - take quite some effort to get right, and
+ - Take quite some effort to get right
- - keep you from your actual work.
+ - Keep you from your actual work

 Here's an attempt to bundle those things in a generalized way so that they are reusable as-is in most of my (and hopefully your, if not ping